-The Kansas State University Department of Music is proud to offer the Masters of Music Education degree. .
+The Kansas State University Department of Music is proud to offer the Masters of Music degree with an emphasis in Wind Conducting.
 Graduate students will receive private lessons with the conducting faculty and enroll in the Advanced Rehearsal Techniques course.
 They also have a wide range of conducting opportunities with all of the K-State Bands' concert ensembles.
 Graduate Teaching Assistants with the bands receive:

 - A FULL tuition waiver

-- SUBSTANTIAL podium time with the K-State Wind Ensemble, Wind Symphony, Concert Band, University Band, and Brass Ensemble, including a second-year conducting recital with the Wind Ensemble and Chamber Winds
+- SUBSTANTIAL podium time with the K-State Wind Ensemble, Wind Symphony, Concert Band, University Band, Brass Ensemble, and Woodwind Ensemble including a second-year conducting recital with the Wind Ensemble and Chamber Winds

-- Experience assisting with the K-State Marching Band and volleyball and basketball Cat Bands, which may include opportunities to chart and instruct half-time field shows
+- Experience assisting with the K-State Marching Band, Volleyball Band, and basketball Cat Bands, which may include opportunities to chart and instruct half-time field shows

 - Many opportunities to work with public school instrumental music programs throughout the state of Kansas